sungheeyun/sungheeyun.github.io/_pages/about.md

 as CTO, Global Head of Research, Chief Applied Scientist &amp; Senior Fellow.
-Before <a href="https://www.gausslabs.ai/">Gauss Labs</a>, I drove various AI technology and product developments and productionizations in the field of e-Commerce @ <a href="https://www.amazon.com/">Amazon.com, Inc.</a> where one of the projects created a 200 USD revenue increase via the Amazon Mobile Shopping App.
+Before <a href="https://www.gausslabs.ai/">Gauss Labs</a>, I drove various AI technology and product developments and productionizations in the field of e-Commerce @ <a href="https://www.amazon.com/">Amazon.com, Inc.</a> where one of the projects created a 200 million USD revenue increase via the Amazon Mobile Shopping App.
 Before <a href="https:///www.amazon.com/">Amazon</a>,
 I worked for
 Software Research Center,